 About

 After the 2020 presidential election, Cruz followed Trump’s lead and adhered to the GOP playbook by casting doubt on the legitimacy of the process and making claims of fraud unfounded by facts.
-He objected to certifying the Electoral College results and voted against both impeaching Trump for inciting the mob, among other measures.
+He objected to certifying the Electoral College results and voted against impeaching Trump for inciting the mob, among other measures.

 January 6, 2021